 The opening crawl to Star Wars is pure cheese – it immediately let’s you know that the film isn’t going to take itself seriously.
 It says “we could have wasted time doing this properly, but this is just a popcorn flick and we wont pretend otherwise – here’s what’s been going on in this galaxy up to this point.
 Got it?
 Good.
 Right, here we go”.
 As a method or device for communicating information it is indisputably unsophisticated; the lowest common denominator.
 But by referencing cheap-ass film serials from the late 30s and their low budget laziness, it buys our acceptance by being knowingly lazy.
 That doesn’t apply so much these day of course, but in the mid-1970s just before A New Hope‘s release the Flash Gordon film serials had been shown on PBS stations across the USA making them a relevant cultural reference point for much of the film’s younger audience as well as grown-ups familiar with the broadcasts and screenings from their own youth.
 You don’t even have to get the reference to appreciate what it’s trying to do – the writing is so pulpy and the technique so lazy, it’s quite clear what’s in store.
 Or so you think – one could argue that this introduction was designed to set the bar so shockingly low that it made the following spectacle of cutting edge special effects have even more impact.
 But the real point I’m trying to make [stay on target] is that something is missing…

 When George Lucas watched the 1930s and 40s Flash Gordon serials as a boy, he did so on TV in the 1950s.
-Not only were these TV versions renamed to avoid confusion with the new 1954/55 Flash Gordon made-for-TV series, but they’d been messed around with.
+Not only were these TV versions renamed to avoid confusion with a newfangled 1954/55 Flash Gordon made-for-TV series, but they’d been messed around with.
 Crucially, voice over had been added to the opening crawl + (oh, didn’t anyone tell you?
-Yeah, people who watch TV are stupid and can’t read):
+Yeah, people who watch TV are stupid and can’t read.
+Also, TVs used to be really small, kids!):

 So, Lucas intended for the opening of his film (indeed, the whole film itself) to be nostalgically naive but he had enough sense (or enough people with sense working with him) not to piss away whatever semblance of class it may have had with its cutting edge visuals by slapping a narrator’s voice over the top.
-I had the opportunity recently to ask Gary Kurtz if VO was ever on the cards for the opening crawl – “no, that was never a consideration”.
-Thank goodness!
+I had the opportunity recently to ask the film’s producer, Gary Kurtz, if VO was ever on the cards for the opening crawl – “no, that was never a consideration” was his response.
+And thank goodness for that!

 You don’t see much “lazy text” in movies these days (I’m not sure location introductions or time settings count: “France, 1945”), film having shed this hang-over from the silent era long ago in favour of more sophisticated ways of communicating information.
 The closest you’ll get is probably the lazy use of a voice over to introduce a character.
 One great, knowing, example of this is the intro to the Coen Brother’s The Big Lebowski (1998).
 It’s probably best if you watch this for yourself – if you haven’t, you really ought to.
 In lieu of a YouTube clip here’s a transcript: